 Search

 RushDB provides a powerful and flexible search system that allows you to efficiently query and traverse your graph data.
-The Search API is a cornerstone of RushDB, enabling you to find records, filter by conditions, navigate relationships, aggregate results, and format the returned data exactly as needed.
+The Search API is a cornerstone of RushDB, enabling you to find records, filter by conditions, navigate relationships, compute metrics, and format the returned data exactly as needed.
+The legacy aggregate clause is deprecated and should only be used for vector similarity until select supports it.

 Core Capabilities